-BEFORE (Completely no makeup.
+BEFORE AND AFTERBEFORE (Completely no makeup.
 Only washed my face with cleanser.
 Put moisturizer after taking this photo) — As you can see, I have redness around my nose area and blemishes here and there.
 I also have extreme eye luggages (overweight when I have to check these in the airport!) and dark circles from my pregnant insomniac adventures.
 Don’t mind the eyebrows that haven’t seen the light of a tweezer and/or brow salon in weeks!
 My skin type is combination.
 AFTER —This is Mat Lumiere (only) applied damp with just one layer.
 I was surprised at how effectively it evened out my skintone, hid my red areas and blemishes WITHOUT making me look too dull and flat.
 I thought it seemed way whiter than my complexion but it actually matched after I waited a few minutes for the powder to really blend into my skin.